 We’ve spoken to three different companies in the past couple of weeks who are all recruiting a ‘UX practitioner’.
 Yet when we asked what they were looking for, we found that each of them is looking for a different role.
 So we started to question the value of the term User Experience (UX) which seems to have become an over-used label to refer to everything from design to internet marketing.

-As a term, user experience is too broad and lacks clear definition.
+As a term, user experience is too broad and lacks a clear definition.
 In fact, there is no agreed definition of what user experience is even within the UX community.
-There are some excellent examples of people trying to explain what user experience is and what it is not , but in terms of a role within an organisation it seems too broad to be useful because everyone contributes and a user experience practitioner can’t control every aspect of a site.
+There are some excellent examples of people trying to explain what user experience is and what it is not, but in terms of a role within an organisation, it seems too broad to be useful because everyone contributes and a user experience practitioner can’t control every aspect of a site.

 Before the term ‘user experience’ rose to popularity, the web industry relied upon terms such as information architecture, interaction design, and usability testing.
 They may not be as sexy or marketable as user experience, but they provide a much more structured way to consider roles and responsibilities for an organisation keen to improve users’ experience.
 Let’s look at each in turn:

-Interaction design comes from the academic discipline of Human Computer Interaction.
-The IxDA provide the following definition: “Interaction design defines the structure and behaviors of interactive products and services and user interactions with those products and services”
+Interaction design comes from the academic discipline of Human-Computer Interaction.
+The IxDA provide the following definition: “Interaction design defines the structure and behaviours of interactive products and services and user interactions with those products and services.”

-An interaction designer works out what the user goals is, and then decides what tools users need achieve their goal as quickly and easily as possible.
+An interaction designer works out what the user goals are, and then decides what tools users need to achieve their goal as quickly and easily as possible.
 This is explained further by Bill Verplank in a Video on YouTube

 Usability Testing or Usability Engineering “is a discipline that provides structured methods for achieving usability in user interface design during product development” according to Deborah Mayhew in her excellent book The Usability Engineering Lifecycle